NFL Rumors: New England Patriots In ‘Wait-And-See’ Mode To Find Out If Tom Brady Returns Next Year

 — Mike Reiss (@MikeReiss) January 3, 2020

 Brady saw his performance drop this season, especially in the second half where he struggled with consistency and accuracy.
-But despite the drop in performance, Brady said he has no plans to retire after this season.
-As Sports Illustrated reported, Brady said he has had no change of heart about his plans to play into his late 40s, but said he is taking a one-day-at-a-time approach for the immediate term.
+But despite this recent decline, the 42-year-old said he has no plans to retire after this season.
+As Sports Illustrated reported, he said he has had no change of heart about his plans to play into his late 40s, but said he is taking a one-day-at-a-time approach for the immediate term.

 “I’ve had long terms goal, I’ve had short terms goals, football is a contact sport, you never know when your last game is going to be and you should count your blessing every time you walk off the field healthy,” Brady said.